pavolmarak/fingerprint-client-gui-qt/README.md

 The app now supports scanning fingerprints and transferring them to the server.

-Here is the screenshot of the app's GUI.
+Here is the screenshot of the app's GUI running under Manjaro Linux with KDE Plasma desktop environment.

 ![client-app-gui](client_app.png)